navenduraisamy/we-select/README.md

 ## Code scaffolding

 Run `ng generate component component-name --project we` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project we`.
-> Note: Don't forget to add `--project we` or else it will be added to the default project in your `angular.json` file.
+> Note: Don't forget to add `--project we-select` or else it will be added to the default project in your `angular.json` file.

 ## Build